John Worboys: 27 July

-From this incident, Worboys was identified, however, police attended his address, with no reply.
+From this incident, Worboys was identified, and police attended his address, with no reply.
 Worboys later attended a police station on 27 July, aware that police were looking to speak to him, accompanied by a solicitor.
 Worboys was arrested for the sexual assault of the 19-year-old student and held at a police station in Plumstead, southeast London, but was released on bail after police believed his protests that she had been drunk and kissed him as she left his cab, which was confirmed by CCTV footage.
-A search of Worboys taxi and address were considered by police, however, they assumed that he would have disposed of anything by the time it was considered.
+A search of Worboys' taxi and address were considered by police; however, they assumed that he would have disposed of anything by the time it was considered.

 October

-In October, the case against Worboys in relation to the Greenwich University student is dropped.
-It would be another 4 months until the case was re-opened.
+In October, the case against Worboys in relation to the Greenwich University student was dropped.
+It would be another four months until the case was reopened.

 Victim 8

 21 December

-A victim reports to police that she was raped by Worboys during the journey from a nightclub in Tottenham Court Road to her home address in Putney.
+A victim reported to police that she was raped by Worboys during the journey from a nightclub in Tottenham Court Road to her home address in Putney.
 His DNA was located on a semen stain within her underwear.